trebaxa/lykanshield/README.md

 The keimeno CMS includes the LykanShield project already.
 It is in the core implemented.

+### Embed via IFRAME
+** register on https://www.lykanshield.io/register.html and use our assistant to generate your iframe code.
+Very simple way.

 ### Get information via API
+** this JSON string includes data to create an chart or tables with IP information for your dashboard
 ```php
   <?PHP
   require ('./includes/lykan.class.php');